Diana Hopeson: Early life and education

-Mrs Hopeson was born as Diana Botchway on 30 August 1970, in Accra to Francis Arhin and Hannah Amoo, the last of seven children.
+Mrs. Hopeson was born as Diana Botchway on 30 August 1970, in Accra to Francis Arhin and Hannah Amoo, the last of seven children.
 She attended Winneba Secondary School.
 After completing her secondary education, she furthered at the University of Ghana, where she studied Theatre Arts.
 She also attended a needs assessment class at Ghana Institute of Management and Public Administration.
 In 2019, she graduated from the University of Education, Winneba with a master's degree in Philosophy.

 Marriage

+She is currently married to Rev Emmanuel Hopeson and they have a child together.

-In 1990, Diana Hopeson got married at age 21 to Mr. Reverend Samuel Akiwumi who was 22 years but divorced at age 27 years.
+In 1990, Diana Hopeson got married at age 21 to Mr. Reverend Samuel Akiwumi.
 Mr. Akiwumi, who is now her ex-husband was a pastor at the Assemblies of God, Ghana and once acted as her manager.

 In an interview with Jessica on the Traffic Avenue on Citi FM, Diana Hopeson disclosed that her ex-husband was bi-polar hence this led to an abusive marriage.
 She appeared on the front page of a popular newspaper in Ghana called People and Places.
 Despite an abusive marriage, the husband loved her so much however, at age 27, she separated from him to protect both parties as he threatened to kill himself and her.
 She became a single parent for 10 years, during such times she returned to the School of Performing Acts, then went into the mission with the US-based “Youth With A Mission,” for 5 years.
-The worse state of her ex-husband's illness was as a result of seeking late medical advice on the condition.